MnogoZnaet/DataModel/README.md

 # DataModel
-Unity simple, fast and lightweight library for reading data from Json files in a convenient and user friendly way in iOS and Android
+Unity simple, fast and lightweight library for reading data from Json files in a convenient and user friendly way in iOS and Android, based on reflection model